Se t'innamori muori

-"Se t'innamori muori" ("If you fall in love, you die") is a song by Italian singer Noemi.
-It was released on 12 February 2025 through Columbia Records and Sony Music Italy as the lead single from the singer seventh studio album Nostalgia.
+"Se t'innamori muori" ("If you fall in love, you die") is a song recorded by Italian singer Noemi.
+It was released on 12 February 2025 through Columbia Records and Sony Music Italy as the lead single from her seventh studio album, Nostalgia.

-The song competed at the Sanremo Music Festival 2025, finishing in thirteenth position.
+The song competed during the Sanremo Music Festival 2025, finishing in thirteenth position.
 It marked the singer's eight participation on the contest, previously participating with "Ti amo non lo so dire" in 2022.

 Background and composition

 Following the publication of her sixth studio album Metamorfosi in 2021 and participation in two Sanremo Festivals with the songs "Glicine" (2021) and "Ti amo non lo so dire" (2022), Noemi took a recording hiatus.
 In 2024, she released the single "Non ho bisogno di te" and announced that she was working on a new recording project.

 The song, written by Mahmood, Blanco and Michele Zocca, in art Michelangelo, was described by the singer in a press conference:"This song was born on my voice and I am happy. [...]
 The theme of If you fall in love you die is a very strong theme, apart from this line which is crazy being a metaphor to tell about abandonment, when we throw ourselves and live the feelings without being afraid, or maybe with that fear of feeling fragile, this is an abandonment, because actually it's all in someone else's hands.
 Although in the end there is this serenely resolving in the end, when you have given everything and you have nothing to recriminate.
 So it seems to me very very brave, the piece like the title."